learn-co-curriculum/dsc-html-introduction/README.md

 [Flatiron School](http://www.flatironschool.com)

-We can also nest elements inside of each other.
+You can also nest elements inside of each other.
 To have a link displayed as a separate paragraph, we could nest an `a` element inside of a `p`.

 ```html